 show your child the picture of a car with the following words at the bottom of the picture: can, car, cap, cam

-The activities above it will also confirm if your child is just looking at the pictures to "read," if he cannot match the pictures with the right word.
-For example, with the picture of the car, your child pointed the word can.
+The activities above will help to confirm if your child is just looking at the pictures to "read," if he cannot match the pictures with the right word then he cannot read such as with the picture of the car, your child is pointing the word can.

 For older kids: